 Lodgment requirements for BAS periods pre 1 July 2017

 Whilst we would prefer to receive the final BAS lodgment for 2016 -17 with all the GST labels it is acknowledged that some accounting software products may not be able to produce a BAS with all 7 labels once re-configured to the Simpler BAS coding and reporting solution.

 For small businesses who have reconfigured their accounting software before 1 July 2017 BAS lodgment, we will accept BAS for periods prior to 1 July 2017 with only the following GST information – G1 Total sales, 1A GST on sales and 1B GST on purchases.

 Australian Business Software Industry (ABSIA): Special Interest Working Group

-The Australian Business Software Industry (ABSIA) is in the process of forming a special interest working group that will represent the industry in relation to transactional and indirect tax related changes, including Simpler BAS.
+The Australian Business Software Industry (ABSIA) has formed a special interest working group that will represent the industry in relation to transactional and indirect tax related changes, including Simpler BAS.
 This group will provide a whole of industry perspective to influence and shape the end state system solution.

 If you are interested in becoming a member of the special interest working group or receiving ABSIA updates email ABSIA.